How to Hire an Administrative Assistant in 5 Steps

 - How do you handle upset customers in a professional manner?
 Give me an example, if you can.

-The interview process should give you the opportunity to fully evaluate the best applicants.
-Once you’ve had the chance to speak with them all and to give your mind time to process their responses, it’s time to make a decision.
+Once you’ve had the chance to speak with all potential candidates and process their responses, it’s time to make a decision.

 Make sure your offer letter includes the job title, start date, salary, job description, and the position’s exempt or nonexempt status.
 These are important details that keep everyone on the same page and give your new employee clarity.
 I recommend having the new employee sign both the offer letter and the job description, attesting to their ability to perform the necessary components of the role.

-Hiring an Administrative Assistant as an Employee vs Freelancer
+Hiring an Administrative Assistant as an Employee vs Contractor

 ---|---|